 How We Operate

 The South Bend-Elkhart Regional Partnership was formed in 2011 by the lead economic development organizations (LEDOs) in the region, with the initial focus on marketing the region.
-The Partnership was instrumental in applying for Indiana’s Regional Cities grant and became the administrative entity for the Regional Development Authority when the region won the $42 million grant in 2015.
-Throughout 2016and 2017, the Partnership was key in disbursing the funds for the projects and assisting with the Regional Economic Development Strategy (REDS) work and a growing number of regional activities.
+The South Bend - Elkhart Regional Partnership was instrumental in applying for Indiana’s Regional Cities Initiative grant and became the administrative entity for the South Bend - Elkhart Regional Development Authority (RDA) when the region won the $42 million grant in 2015.
+Throughout 2016 and 2017, the South Bend - Elkhart Regional Partnership was key in disbursing the funds for the projects and assisting with the Regional Economic Development Strategy (REDS) work and a growing number of regional activities.

 The University of Notre Dame is the region’s largest employer and research institution, but it is far from the only significant player in the region’s higher education efforts.
 Indiana University, Purdue University, Ivy Tech Community College, and Southwestern Michigan College are all public, state schools with campuses in the region.
 A number of private colleges educate nurses, teachers, and those in other professions, who choose to live and work in the region.
 These schools, as well as the municipalities, the chambers of commerce, and economic development corporations, and others share a common interest in advancing the region’s economy.

-Through the coordinated efforts of the Partnership, the region is prepared to act on the recommendations in the REDS plan.
+Through the coordinated efforts of the South Bend - Elkhart Regional Partnership, the region is prepared to act on the recommendations in the REDS plan.

 The South Bend - Elkhart Regional Partnership Staff